aeszyman/athletes-of-piety/timeline-js.md

 3. Find an image or meme that captures the narrative's main point.
 4. Enter your data in our collaborative Google Sheet.

+## Essay

+1-2 pages double spaced
+due February 20

+Study our collaborative TimelineJS based on the _Life of Antony_.
+Choose one data point (other than your own) that you think is excellent.
+Choose another data point (other than your own) that you think is poor.
+In your essay, write a justification for both choices.
+What is excellent about the excellent data point?
+What is poor about the poor data point?
+Next, write an analysis of the entire TimelineJS.
+Is there a theme that emerges?
+Does the timeline reveal your and your collaborators' particular interests?
+What portrait of Antony and asceticism does the timeline convey?
+What is the _Life of Antony_ as shaped by you and your fellow classmates?